meena1905/AgenticWorkflows/Readme.md

-# Assignment 2 — AI Dev Workflow Assistant
+# AI Dev Workflow Assistant

 An AI-powered agent that assists developers with everyday coding tasks using the Groq API (free).